The Shores and Islands Region in Northern Ohio along Lake Erie has a lot to offer for fun things to do.

 The historic building that houses the museum was a former post office.

-Inside the museum, you will see a beautiful collection of artifacts and memorabilia amusement parks and carousels from around the world.
+Inside the museum, you will see a beautiful collection of artifacts and memorabilia from amusement parks and carousels from around the world.

-Bonus: You can also take a spin on the merry go round while you are there.
+Bonus: You can also take a spin on the merry-go-round while you are there.

-2. Enjoy swimming in warm water all year round at amazing Indoor Waterparks
+2. Enjoy swimming in warm water all year round at amazing Indoor Waterparks in Sandusky

 7000 Kalahari Dr, Sandusky, OH